-In accordance with section 341S of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), we are developing a management plan to protect and manage the Commonwealth Heritage values of our air traffic control tower at Essendon Airport.
+In accordance with section 341S of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Airservices is developing a management plan to protect and manage the site’s Commonwealth Heritage values.

-Under 341S (6) (b) of the Environment Protection and Biodiversity Conservation Act 1999, Airservices invites comments on the draft heritage management plan from members of the public.
+Under 341S (6) (b) of the Environment Protection and Biodiversity Conservation Act 1999.
+Airservices Australia invite comments on the draft heritage management plan from members of the public.

 Consultation period: 7 January to 7 February 2019